Zero89-sys/Go-BoardGame/README.md

 ---

-## ⚠️ Current Project Status & Notice
+## 📢 Project Overview & Status

-**The current application is only a prototype**
-Since this is a development version, there are some bugs, inconsistencies, and technical debt in the application.
-The project was created within the framework of a C# and was primarily used to test more complex game logic and integration with an external engine.
+**Current Version: Alpha (v0.4)** As an early alpha release, it provides a playable experience while continuing to refine underlying systems and feature implementations.
 ### For developers and contributors:
-I am open to any modifications, forks, or optimizations to this code.
-However, please note the following:
+You are welcome to modify, fork, or optimize this code.
+Please keep the following in mind:
 * **All modifications and execution of the code are at your own risk.**
-* Due to the bugs present, I recommend **first thoroughly checking and testing** the code before any deployment or modification.
+* Due to early-stage bugs, it is recommended to **thoroughly inspect and test** the code before deployment or further development.

-This repository currently serves mainly as an archive.

 ---